kimchitsigai/Articles-and-Tutorials/sogo_install.md

 ## Requirements

-SOGo reuses many components in an infrastructure.
-Thus, it requires the following:
+SOGo reuses many components in an infrastructure:

+* LDAP server (e.g. OpenLDAP);
 * Database server (e.g. MySQL or PostgreSQL);
-* LDAP server (e.g. OpenLDAP);
 * SMTP server (e.g. Postfix);
 * IMAP server (e.g. Cyrus or Dovecot).

-This article will guide you through the installation of all of these programs on `Ubuntu 12.04`.

 ## Prerequisites

+Follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of an `Ubuntu 12.04 64-bit` virtual private server (VPS).

+>#### SSH Keys
+>
+>For increased security, it is advisable that you:
+>
+1. Create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, next); **and**
+2. Disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).

 #### Security Hardening

-Any server accessible from the public Internet should be security hardened, and your groupware server is no exception:
+Any server accessible from the public Internet should be security hardened, and a groupware server is no exception:

 * Change your SSH port from the default Port 22 to a random port **below 1024**, as described in **Step Five** of [Initial Server Setup with Ubuntu 12.04](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04);